 - Data on any real estate you currently hold

-- Your last two years' tax returns and W-2 forms
+- Your previous two years’ tax returns and W-2 forms

 Consider scanning or photographing all these documents and storing them digitally.
 You’ll be able to transfer them easily when your lender asks for them.